 - Crystal apexes (tech. apices) that are trigonal (3 facets) rather than the more common hexagonal (6 facets)

 - Deeper green color concentration at apexes (even look like phantoms so may be higher in price!)

 - Many of these specimens on eBay hail from China

 - Tend to look like spirit or fairy quartz w/ the same sort of teeny crusted crystals points that tend to cover the crystal shafts; due to the forced regrowth

 FAKE Green Quartz:

-Keep in mind…this fake deep forest green quartz is not to be confused with Dream Quartz, which is a much lighter green & doesn’t look anything like this stuffs.
+Keep in mind… this crystal fake deep forest green quartz is not to be confused with Dream Quartz, which is a much lighter green & doesn’t look anything like this stuff.